NSC15/car_sales/README.md

 #### First Time Visitor Goals

-- I want to be able to enter some personal namely detail
-- I want to be able to define what type of user i am, and access the relevant part
+- I want to be able to define what type of user i am, and access the relevant section
 - I want to be able to access cars for sale data (customer)
-- I want to be able to filter the cars i want to see
+- I want to be able to filter the cars i wish to view.
 - I want to be able to login and access protected parts of the program
 - I want to be able to input new stock into the program

+#### Returning Visitor Goals

+- I want to view latest available cars
+- I want to add new car stock to the database

 #### Target Audience

-- The Target Audience for this APP is aimed at but not limited to anyone which would be looking to buy a car from this fictional car dealership.
-The app is made in a way to be multi-functional by being able to choose which user route you want to go down at the beginning of the program.
+- The Target Audience for this APP is aimed at but not limited to anyone which would be looking to buy a car from this fictional car dealership, or alternatively, any member of staff required to input new stock entries for customer viewing.
+- The app is made in a way to be multi-functional by being able to choose which user route you want to go down at the beginning of the program.

 ## Design

 ### Colour Scheme

-- Due to this being a terminal, design is limited.
+- Due to this being a terminal, design is limited unlike front-end projects.
 - I have used different font colours to improve readability and group text subjects into colours.

 ### Font